 The Growth of the Tax Relief Industry

-With such a significant increase in predicted revenue, the question remains: will taxpayers be able to pay their taxes?
+With such a significant increase in predicted revenue, the question remains: Can taxpayers pay their taxes?

 For many individuals, tax season is a daunting time.
 This year is no different.
 Many families scramble every year to pay their state and federal taxes.
 Sometimes, the cost is impossible, and many don’t have the resources to pay what they owe.